Pioneer DVL: DVL-H9

 The remote control for -H9 is the same used for version DVL-919, the model is DV027.

 The "subtitle" key in the remote works for LD as well, this is because the DVL-H9 has a built-in LD-G decoder.

 Laser pickups are identical to -919.
 Mechanical is similar to -H9 but some parts enhanced with rubber board glued to reduce the vibration.

 Though it is marketed for in Japan only which uses 100 V utility power, the switch power supply was designed to last 125 VAC.
-Thus if users in United States buy this machine to use in the states, the machine can work safely without using a step down transformer.
+Thus if users in United States buy this machine to use in North America, the machine can work safely without using a step down transformer.

 DVL-V888/DVL-K88

 This Combination Player included most of the above features and a Karaoke Playing feature.
 The Karaoke Feature had Vocal Scoring features based on how on-key the vocalist is singing.